charroux/CodingWithKubernetes/README.md

 Note first of all how configurations are separated from each other with ---

-This yaml file contains :
+This yaml file contains:

 ## The frontend deployment

 ```
 apiVersion: apps/v1